- Adobe Flash Player poses too high a risk for some users - either disable it or configure the Web browser to restrict its use

 - never open e-mail attachments from strangers; delete them instead

-- renew the default system password using the passwd utility
+- change the default system password using the passwd utility

-- activate the software firewall (discussion): Menu > Setup > Linux-Firewall Wizard
+- set up the software firewall (discussion): Menu > Setup > Linux-Firewall Wizard

 - use the latest available versions of file-system tools: bzip2, dosfstools, e2fsprogs, ntfs3g, tar

 - use the latest available versions of cryptography libraries: openssl, gnutls, libgcrypt

 - use the latest available version of Web browsers: Opera, SeaMonkey, Firefox, Arora

 - use the latest available version of Adobe Flash Player (if it is used)